-Open-ended, personal-level and friendly questions make for a good start in virtual business meetings.
-Because when an employee jumps straight to talking business, the sense of humanity goes missing, which, in turn, affects the depth of engagement to an extent.
+Open-ended, personal-level, and friendly questions make for a good start in virtual business meetings.
+Because when an employee jumps straight to talking business, the sense of humanity goes missing, which, in turn, affects the depth of engagement.

 Extra efforts to strike a conversation= Extra impact on the quality of workplace engagement

-The idea is to train your employees in a way that they learn to show empathy, understanding, and kindness to their peers.
+The idea is to train your employees in a way that they learn to show empathy, understanding, and kindness towards their peers.
 And, the same applies to managers as well.

-On the one hand, dynamic filters helped filter employees based on parameters such as location, department, distinctive personalities, and employee’s role in the organization.
-And, on the other side, Prediction IO helped build a suitable recommendation system.
+On one hand, dynamic filters help filter employees based on location, department, distinctive personalities, and employee role in the organization.
+And on the other side, Prediction IO helps build a suitable recommendation system.

-- Ability to be accessed from anywhere and at anytime
+- Can be accessed from anywhere and at anytime

 - Recommends videos based on employee’s search patterns

-- Soaq’s ability to live stream events for its distributed employees
+- Live streaming of events for its distributed employees

 2. Transparency and Clarity in Performance Management